Be Happy Be Yourself: 3 Benefits You Reap When You Stop Caring What Others Think

 Whereas, you wouldn’t want to break down crying in front of everyone at school because a bully called you a name.
 Instead, you’d show annoyance and tell the bully to get stuffed.

 Also, you wouldn’t cry publicly at work because the boss chewed you out or your project fell flat.
-You’d just stick out your chest and try to do better the next time.
+You’d stick out your chest and try to do better the next time.

 4. Another step to knowing yourself is to Practice being yourself.

 Know that you don’t have to put on a big front and try to act like someone you’re not.
-Also, there’s no need to try to fit in anyone.
+Also, there’s no need to try to fit in with anyone.
 In other words, know that you don’t have to prove your worth to anyone.

-Knowing yourself means also knowing your worth and that you are valuable no matter what people say and regardless of where you are in life.
+Knowing yourself also means knowing your worth and that you are valuable, no matter what people say or where you are in life.

 Moreover, understand that people who don’t know themselves will follow the crowd and try to fit in.
-People who don’t know themselves will accept other’s definitions of them without realizing it.
+People who don’t know themselves will accept others’ definitions of them without realizing it.

 They’ll build a fake identity based on how others view them and others’ expectations and ideas of who they should be.

-Sadly, if a target is told by abusers that he’s ignorant, no good, lazy and that he’ll never amount to anything, in many cases, they’ll live up to it.
-It will show up in their grades, performance, and how they interact with people.
+Sadly, if a target is told by abusers that he’s ignorant, no good, lazy, and that he’ll never amount to anything, in many cases, they’ll live up to it.
+It will show up in their grades, performance, and interactions with people.

 Therefore, don’t be that person.
 Authenticity is key here.
-Be an original because originals are like famous paintings and artwork.
+Be an original, because originals are like famous paintings and works of art.
 They’re much more valuable than copies.

 So, don’t be a cheap knock-off!